 Chemistry (Addison-Wesley Prentice Hall) An in-depth examination of the chemical make-up of the physical world-- important to all students who wish to understand their increasingly synthetic and technology-driven culture; essential for those who anticipate scientific study in college.
 Emphasizes the quantum model of atomic structure and its relationship to the physical universe.
 Engages students in precision laboratory experimentation and problem solving activities.

-Physics or AP Physics B (Cutnell & Johnson, John Wiley & Sons, Inc.) Physics is the most basic of all sciences.
+Physics (Cutnell & Johnson, John Wiley & Sons, Inc.) Physics is the most basic of all sciences.
 It deals with the behavior and structure of matter.
 It is divided into classical physics: motion, fluids, heat, sound, light, electricity and magnetism, and modern physics: relativity, atomic structure, condensed matter, nuclear physics, elementary particles, cosmology and astrophysics.
 Pre-requisite: concurrent enrollment in Algebra 2 or higher.
-This course is an Honors course or can be taken as an Advanced Placement (AP Physics B) course with the addition of two hours of on-line work per week.
-The student may sign up for the AP option and drop that designation later.
-It cannot be added if one does not begin the course with an AP goal.
+This course is an Honors course.

 Spanish 1 (“Realidades”- Prentice Hall) Introduces students to the structure of the Spanish language with an emphasis on grammar and vocabulary.
 Students begin to grasp the language through practice in basic conversation skills, reading, and writing exercises.